Cornucopia, Oregon: History

 In 1884 a man by the name Lon Simmons discovered gold on the far east edge of Oregon.
 By July 1885 there were at least 500 men living in the area, forming a town that became known as Cornucopia, meaning horn of plenty.
 The town continued to grow as it generated wealth.
 The primary mining companies were Last Chance, Queen of the West, Union-Companion, and the Red Jacket.
 In 1902 the Oregon Daily Journal claimed that "the Cornucopia group of gold mines contains what is probably the largest ore body in the Pacific Northwest, if not in the United States".
 Around the same time there were up to 700 men working for the mining company Cornucopia Mines of Oregon, making it the sixth-largest mining operation in the United States.
 However, the mixture of old equipment and horses being the only form of transportation greatly hindered the town's success.
 In the same year, for unknown reasons, the mining companies neglected to pay a collective $40,122 engineering bill.
 This caused foreclosure proceedings and affected the mine's success until the claim was settled on February 7, 1905, allowing the mine to grow again.

 There were large gold strikes in both November 1915 and towards the end of 1921, which kept the town booming.
 Technological advances such as electricity, pneumatic drills, and the railroad expanding to be along the Snake River all occurred in early 1922.
 These advances combined with the late 1921 gold strike allowed a massive mill to be constructed.
 This mill was considered a twenty-stamp mill, meaning it had twenty giant hammers used to crush ore, and could produce 60 tons of ore each day.
 This crushed ore was then put through a chemical treatment that extracted the gold.

 However, the Wall Street Crash of 1929 caused mining to be halted and the population to drop precipitously.
 By 1930 the census recorded a population of only 10.
 By 1934 the mines were processing gold once again.
 By 1938 the mining company was profitable, making $100,000.00 in September (Equivalent to $1,734,212.77 in April 2017).
 The mines continued to grow, and Cornucopia was responsible for 66% of the gold in Oregon in 1939.
 The census in 1940 recorded 352 residents and the mines were the 7th largest in the nation.
 However, in the beginning of 1942 President Franklin D. Roosevelt closed all gold mining operations in America so that miners could focus on producing metals for war.
 The town was abandoned and never recovered.
+Over the course of its inhabitation, approximately $18 million worth of precious metals was extracted from the mines.